Vicky Krieps

-Vicky Krieps (born 4 October 1983) is a Luxembourgish-German actress.
+Vicky Krieps (born 4 October 1983) is a Luxembourgish and German actress.
 She has appeared in a number of American, Luxembourgish, French, and German productions.
 Her breakout role was in the London-based period film Phantom Thread (2017), directed by Paul Thomas Anderson.

 Her early films include Hanna (2011), Two Lives (2012) and A Most Wanted Man (2014), and she next starred in The Girl in the Spider's Web (2018), The Last Vermeer (2019), Old (2021), and The Survivor (2021).
 She earned acclaim for her performances in Bergman Island (2021), Hold Me Tight (2021), and Corsage (2022).
 Her portrayal of Empress Elisabeth of Austria in Corsage earned her the European Film Award for Best Actress.

 Early life and education

 Krieps was born on 4 October 1983 in Hesperange, Luxembourg, the daughter of a Luxembourgish father, who managed a film distribution company, and a German mother.
 Her father, Bob Krieps, is the director general of the Ministry of Culture of Luxembourg, the former director of Sacem Luxembourg, and the former president of the Luxembourg Film Fund.
 Several of her films have been funded by the Luxembourg Film Fund, which is supervised by the Ministry of Culture, which then decides which films will be funded by state subsidies.
 Her paternal grandfather, Robert Krieps, was a politician, war-time member of the Luxembourg Resistance, and Luxembourg's Minister of Justice, National Education and Culture in the 1970s and 1980s.

 Krieps had her first acting experiences at the Lycée de Garçons secondary school in Luxembourg City, receiving training at the Conservatoire de Luxembourg.
 Rather than enrolling in one of the drama schools, she participated in a social project at the primary school of a South African township near Knysna.
 This confirmed her resolve to study acting, with the goal of performing on theatre stages.

 Krieps attended Zurich University of the Arts, while gathering acting experience at Schauspielhaus Zürich.